 - Your brand: What impression are you trying to make, and how do you want to come across?

-Even though each product may have its specific targeted prospects, you don’t want to shift your voice and tone between products radically.
-It’s essential to stay in tune with your brand voice and brand image in every product description.
+Even though each product may have specific targeted prospects, you don’t want to shift your voice and tone between products radically.
+Staying in tune with your brand voice and image in every product description is essential.

 Here are some questions that can help you define the voice and tone of your description: